-The NWIPC operates throughout a large area of B.C. from the Rocky Mountains of Valemount west to the Pacific Ocean, including Haida Gwaii, and north of Quesnel to the Yukon border.
-The area comprises a total land base of 37,642,600 hectares, including 854,013 hectares of Agricultural Land Reserve (ALR).
-In addition to Provincial Crown Land, Nisga'a Nation and First Nations traditional territory, it includes four regional districts; one unincorporated region; sixteen incorporated municipalities; and over 100 Parks/Protected areas; including areas managed by forest licensees, agriculture operations, railways, and the Province via the Ministry of Transporation, and Ministry of Forests, Lands and Natural Resource Operations.
+The NWIPC operating area encompasses northwest BC from the Rocky Mountains of Valemount, west to the Pacific Ocean including Haida Gwaii, and north of Quesnel to the Yukon border.
+The area comprises a total land base of 37,642,600 hectares.
+In addition to the Crown Lands of the Ministry of Forests, Lands, Natural Resource & Rural Development and the Ministry of Transport & Infrastructure, it includes Nisga'a Nation and First Nations traditional territory, four regional districts; one unincorporated region; sixteen incorporated municipalities; and over 100 Parks/Protected areas; and includes areas managed by forest licensees, and agriculture operations.

-To manage this area, the NWIPC has divided the area into eight invasive plant management areas (IPMAs) in order to undertake invasive plant management over geographically defined areas as opposed to a jurisdictional basis.
+The NWIPC has divided the area into eight invasive plant management areas (IPMAs) in order to undertake invasive plant management over geographically defined areas.
 The IPMAs are:

 Land owners and managers have long recognized the need to control invasive plants to limit their impacts.
 In May 2018, a new smartphone app...

 Bioagents are one tool in the fight against invasive plants, and they are intensly studied before release to ensure they won't switch to...